Exit Time Analysis for Approximations of Gradient Descent Trajectories Around Saddle Points: Proof of Lemma (Hessian perturbation)

 where $w= p \norm{\u_{k}}$, $p$ being the variable of previous integration and therefore $w = \mathcal{O}(\epsilon) $.
 For sufficiently small $\epsilon$ we can utilize the Taylor series expansion of $\G(w)$ around $w=0$:

 With $w = \mathcal{O}(\epsilon) $ and the eigenvalues of $\nabla^2 f(\x^*)$ separated by $\delta$ or more, we can get rid of all the higher-order terms in the Taylor sequence from $w^2$ onwards.
-It is a reasonable approximation from the Rayleigh--Schr\"{o}dinger perturbation theory (\cite{zhong2017eigenvector,MBT,MBT1}) as long as assumption \textbf{A6} is satisfied, i.e., there are at least two eigenvalue groups of $\nabla^2 f(\x^*)$ that are not degenerate or too close to one another.
+It is a reasonable approximation from the Rayleigh--Schr\"{o}dinger perturbation theory (\cite{zhong2017eigenvector,MBT,MBT1}) as long as we have Proposition \ref{eigenprop}, i.e., there are at least two eigenvalue groups of $\nabla^2 f(\x^*)$ that are not degenerate or too close to one another.
 This leaves us with the following first order approximation:

 where we have that $S_1 = \nabla^2 f(\x^*) + w \frac{d}{dw}(\nabla^2 f(\x^* + w\hat{\u}_k))\bigg\vert_{w=0}$ and the order of the remainder term $R_1$ is $\mathcal{O}(\epsilon^2)$.
 This remainder term $R_1$ is easy to obtain from Taylor's Remainder theorem.
 Applying this theorem to \eqref{taylorrem} with the substitution $\nabla^2 f(\x^* + u\hat{\u}_k) = \G(u)$ yields